gisumd/COVID-19-API-Documentation/docs/requests/retrieve_indicator.md

 }
 ```

-To retrive data for an indicator for a region:
+To retrieve data for an indicator for a region:

 Specify the `indicator`, the `type`, the `country`, the `region`, and a `date` or `daterange`.